RhahiSpace/web-repl/content/dream/changing-backend.md

 {{<quote text="Houston, we've had a problem." class="white center" who="13">}}

-I started programming in Julia for about a year now, and ever since I have been playing KSP with Julia.
+I have been programming in Julia and KRPC.jl for about a year now.
 KRPC.jl is a small independent project created by one person, and it is not without bugs.
-Some of them is not very critical -- it's not mission-critical that some enumerations have odd numbers, nor that decoupling a vanilla separator will raise a recoverable exception.
+Some of them is not very important -- it's not mission-critical that some enumerations have weird numbers, nor that decoupling a vanilla separator will raise a recoverable exception.

 Yesterday, I hit a mission critical bug.

 ## The problem

-I've been writing some logic for grouped control of clustered engines.
+I've been implementing a clustered engine API.
 You might have read how I implemented Engine API.
 This API works for a few engines, but when I try to fetch about 5 engines, then I get irrecoverable error from KRPC.

 What do I mean by irrecoverable?
-It means that something in client or server got messed up, and it will no longer respond correctly to future KRPC calls.
-The only possible recovery is to restart the server.
-This action cannot be done via KRPC, so it should either be done by hand or some kind of image detection macro.
-I've been aware of this kind of problem, but it only happened when I re-wind and try to keep using the same connection for the next launch.
-So not a big deal.
-One day I might actually make an automation that presses that stop/start button for me from Julia!
+It means that something in the client or the server got messed up, and it will no longer respond correctly to future KRPC calls.
+The only possible recovery is to restart the server, which is done by hand.
+I've been aware of this problem, but it only happened when I re-wind and use the same connection for the next launch.
+Not a big deal.
+I restart the client and everything is ok.
+One day I might actually make an automation that presses that stop/start button for me!

 ## The solution